At a glance

-Tourism is data driven.
-In the third semester, you will be dealing with cutting-edge topics like big data and cloud, analysing data in research classes, and you will see how the strengths of traditional sales channels like e-commerce and mobile are combined for omni-channel commerce.
-To do so, current trends and issues in the tourism industry are discussed.
-Here you acquire the knowledge and skills that employers are specifically looking for.
+Tourism is data-driven.
+Therefore, in the third semester, you will explore cutting-edge topics like big data and the cloud, analyse data in research classes, and observe how the strengths of traditional sales channels like e-commerce and mobile are combined for omnichannel commerce.
+To do so, current trends and issues in the tourism industry will be discussed in-depth.
+CBS’ MA Tourism Management degree will ensure that you will obtain the knowledge and skills that employers are looking for.

 For example, hospitality and event management is the art of providing copious amounts of guests with a seamless, perfect experience – an experience which is orchestrated by hundreds of people working smoothly in the background.
 CBS’ MA Tourism Management degree will teach you the necessary expertise required to improve your skills in:

 Thus, helping you on your way to becoming an exceptional event and hospitality manager.

 The 3rd semester will be about integrating sustainable management approaches and reviewing tourism through digitalization, innovation and the ethics of tourism development.
 Critical approaches will be used to decipher the connections between tourism, culture and sustainable management.
 The final semester encompasses the development of various skillsets, including international project management, building up to the writing of a Master thesis and its final defence.
 Upon successful completion, students and their families and friends can look forward to a formal Graduation ceremony in which they will ‘walk’ on stage.